rachyoder/Projects-Exercises/docs/projects/mind-reader.md

 ### Description

-Create a web app that plays a game with the user to _read their mind_
+Create a [single page web app](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58) that plays a game with the user to _read their mind_

 For this project we will be using icon packages and state management